-The average American social media user spends an average of 3.2 hours a day with social networks according to recent research by Ipsos.
+The average American social media user spends an average of 3.2 hours a day with social networks according to research by Ipsos.
 With that much time being spent on a social network, businesses who have not developed a social media plan as a part of their marketing strategy are missing out on a lot of opportunity.

 What’s the solution?
 Use social media!
 Sounds easy enough, and building a page on social media is simple.
 But posting once a day and tweeting is not enough.
 To effectively use social media for marketing, marketers need to build an audience and create engaging content that resonates with that audience.